Free shipping to 48 States!

 Despite the overwhelming evidence against this, it is one of the most common myths about autism, and many people still believe that autism is or can be caused by routine vaccinations.
 This is not true.
 Autism is not and cannot be caused by vaccines.

-Check out the CDC's official statement for more information about autism and vaccines.
+Check out the CDC for more information about autism and vaccines.

 Myth: Autism can be cured